 B: McGoo hits the sack the earliest and AZ Nick sleeps in the latest.

-Mcgoo always making everyone laugh with is intelligence and crazy humor.
+- Mcgoo always makes everyone laugh with his intelligence and crazy humor.

 B: West’s XS650 is pretty neat and he hammers the shit out of it.

 B: I defy someone to come up with a better vehicle than my 2010 Toyota Tacoma, but Ellis is working on a sweet old van.
 Hayden’s CUCV Blazer is an absolute monster.
 Doc’s Elco rules.
 Flynn just bought a new 370Z, his is probably the nicest.
 Kenzie had a sweet WRX, but sold it recently.
 Sorry, that wasn’t one answer..

 B: EZ is hand making some bad ass knives now. it’s not crazy by any means, but I think it’s super cool.